 Specialist Summer Camp Counselor

-Usually, two or three counselors are assigned to a cabin of four to eight children, who they take responsibility for at camp.
+Bunk life: Usually, two or three counselors are assigned to a Bunk / Cabin of four to eight children.
+You get them to sleep at night, wake them up in the morning, eat meals with them, get them ready for the day, sent off to activities and you are there to make sure they are having a great time at camp.
 The camp director expects staff to set a good example, ensure that the children keep themselves and the cabin clean, and that they follow the camp’s routine.
-Your responsibility for the children may include dealing with homesickness and personal problems, as well as looking after and teaching them.
-Your role is like that of brother/sister/parent/teacher/friend and cheerleader all rolled into one!

 A Full-time Job